divya04-hue/bamoe9-k8s/README.md

 Work in progress for OCP deployment...

 TBD:
-1. Keycloak console error from browser
+1. OCP: Keycloak console error from browser

+Ignore initial deployment pod's restarts, Keycloak server is slower than its clients.

 ## Introduction